 Bass pickups are also available, and these use an active preamp to control the output signal.
 This results in a louder, clearer tone with less noise and interference.

-Others are designed to replicate the sound of a passive pickup, providing plenty of the warmth and fullness that you would expect.
+Others are designed to replicate the sound of a passive pickup.
+They provide plenty of warmth and fullness that you would expect.

 What is better P90 or humbucker?

-There is no definitive answer as to which is better, as it depends on your personal preference and the type of music you play.
+There is no definitive answer as to which is better.
+It depends on your personal preference and the type of music you play.

 What is the best guitar pickup for metal?

-The best guitar pickup for metal would be a high-output humbucker as this will provide you with the full, heavy sound that you need.
+The best guitar pickup for metal would be a high-output humbucker.
+This will provide you with the full, heavy sound that you need.

 Sometimes this can be either active or passive, it just depends on the sound you are shooting for.